1936 Daily Mail Gold Cup: Results

 The cup was won by Joe Davis who won all his five matches.
-Melbourne Inman, an aging billiards player, struggled, despite receiving the most generous handicap.
+Melbourne Inman, the six-time world billiards champion now in his late fifties, struggled, despite receiving the most generous handicap.
 The other four players were very close in the final table.
 Willie Smith won a prize for the most frames won in a match, 48 in his match against Melbourne Inman.

 During the tournament Sidney Smith scored a record 133 break, becoming the first player to make a total clearance in snooker competition.
 It happened in his match against Tom Newman on 11 December.
 Smith was conceding 10 points to Newman in this match and went further behind when he went in-off a red.
 Smith then made the total clearance which included the 15 reds with six blacks, six pinks, two blues, a green and then all the colours.
 The clearance was in frame 58 of the match, the fourth of the evening session.
 Smith won the prize for the highest break of the tournament.